Rahulb1331/Projects/README.md

 3. Popular Vehicle Features<BR>
 4. Temporal Analysis<BR>
 5. Market Segmentation
+<h1>Motor Vehicle Collisions Analysis Dashboard</h1>
+This Streamlit application provides an interactive dashboard for analyzing motor vehicle collisions in New York City (NYC).
+It utilizes Python libraries such as Streamlit, Pandas, NumPy, PyDeck, and Plotly Express to visualize and explore the dataset.
 <H1>COVID-19 and World Happiness Report Analysis</H1>
 This project aims to analyze the relationship between COVID-19 cases and various factors related to happiness and quality of life using two datasets: one containing information about confirmed COVID-19 cases by country and day, and another containing data from the World Happiness Report.
 The analysis involves:<BR>
 - Data cleaning and preprocessing to handle missing values and ensure compatibility between datasets.<BR>